simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 **Option** ``smpi/keep-temps`` **default:** 0 (false)

 SMPI usually generates a lot of temporary files that are cleaned after use.
-This option request to preserve them, for example to debug or profile your code.
-Indeed, the binary files are removed very early under the dlopen privatization schema, which tend to fool the debuggers.
+This option requests to preserve them, for example to debug or profile your code.
+Indeed, the binary files are removed very early under the dlopen privatization schema, which tends to fool the debuggers.

 .. _cfg=smpi/lat-factor: